Table of Contents

 How does Dental Work Impact Thyroid Health?

-Depending on the dental issue, an individual can receive various dental works/treatments.
-These include dental fillings, crowns, root canals, extraction, braces, bonding, veneers, dental implants, teeth whitening, and dental cosmetics procedures, among many others.
+Depending on the dental issue, individuals can receive various treatments, including dental fillings, crowns, root canals, extractions, braces, bonding, veneers, dental implants, teeth whitening, and cosmetic procedures.

 Dental filling